fernandocanizo/multivende-challenge-part-2/README.md

 ### Launch a Postgres server and setup database

-(Postgres configuration out of scope)
+(Postgres setup and role configuration out of scope)

 ```shell
 createdb multivende